wdi-hk-10/lab-flickr-photo-search/readme.md

 #### Your Tasks

 - Search Flickr public photos based on `tags` and `tag mode` provided by users.
-- Display the photos in a 4 x 5 grid (note: at most, 20 photos will be returned).
+- Display the photos in a 5x4 grid (note: at most, 20 photos will be returned).

 #### Configurations
 - Use this url in your `ajax` request: